SCT4SP/constexpr_shared_ptr/proposal/PXXXXR0.md

 object.
 This information is managed as part of a dynamically allocated object referred to as the *control block*.

-Existing runtime implementations of `make_shared`, `allocate_shared`,
+Existing runtime implementations of `std::make_shared`, `std::allocate_shared`,
-`make_shared_for_overwrite`, and `allocate_shared_for_overwrite`, allocate
+`std::make_shared_for_overwrite`, and `std::allocate_shared_for_overwrite`,
-memory for both the control block, *and* the managed object, from a single dynamic memory allocation; via `reinterpret_cast`{.cpp}.
+allocate memory for both the control block, *and* the managed object, from a single dynamic memory allocation; via `reinterpret_cast`{.cpp}.
 This practise aligns with a remark at [util.smartptr.shared.create]{.sref}; quoted below:

   - [7.1]{.pnum} Implementations should perform no more than one memory allocation.
   - [*Note 1*: This provides efficiency equivalent to an intrusive smart pointer.  — *end note*]

-As `reinterpret_cast`{.cpp} is not permitted within a constant expression, an alternative approach is required for `make_shared`, `allocate_shared`, `make_shared_for_overwrite`, and `allocate_shared_for_overwrite`.
+As `reinterpret_cast`{.cpp} is not permitted within a constant expression, an alternative approach is required for `std::make_shared`, `std::allocate_shared`, `std::make_shared_for_overwrite`, and `std::allocate_shared_for_overwrite`.
 A straightforward solution is to create the object first, and pass its address to the appropriate `std::shared_ptr` constructor.
 Considering the control block, this approach amounts to two dynamic memory allocations; albeit at compile-time.
 Assuming that the runtime implementation need not change, the remark quoted above could either be removed, or changed to "Implementations should perform no more than one runtime memory allocation."

 ## Relational Operators